Battle of Frenchman's Creek: Aftermath

-Following the raid, Brig Gen Alexander Smyth pressed on with plans for invasion against Upper Canada.
-However, the invasion failed to materialize, due to poor logistics, weather, and a drop in troop morale.
+Following the failed raid, Brigadier General Alexander Smyth continued preparations for an invasion of Upper Canada, but the operation collapsed because of poor logistics, weather, and declining morale.

-With the Red House batteries out of action, Smyth immediately pressed on with his invasion plans.
-However, attempts to embark his 3,000 men ended in chaos; with only 1,200 men managing to board because of a shortage of boats and the artillery taking up an unexpected amount of space on board.
-Amid torrential rain and freezing cold, a council of war headed by Smyth decided to postpone the invasion pending more thorough preparations that would enable the embarkation of whole force.
+Smyth pressed ahead with the planned invasion after the raid, but the failure at Frenchman's Creek left the operation disorganised.
+Attempts to embark his force of about 3,000 men ended in confusion.
+Only about 1,200 men managed to board, partly because of a shortage of boats and the unexpected amount of space taken by artillery.
+Amid torrential rain and freezing cold, a council of war headed by Smyth postponed the invasion until better preparations could be made.

-On November 30, Smyth tried again, ordering his men to embark two hours before dawn in order to avoid enemy fire.
-This time, the embarkation was so slow that, two hours after daylight, only 1,500 men were on board.
-Rather than attempt an amphibious landing in broad daylight, Smyth once again postponed the invasion.
-By this time, morale in Smyth's command had plummeted: "all discipline had dissolved; the camp was a bedlam".
-This, and widespread illness among the troops, persuaded a second council of war called by Smyth to suspend all offensive operations until the army was reinforced.
+On November 30, Smyth tried again, ordering his men to embark before dawn.
+The embarkation was slow, and two hours after daylight only about 1,500 men were on board.
+Rather than attempt an amphibious landing in daylight, Smyth again postponed the operation.
+By then, discipline and morale in the American camp had collapsed.
+Widespread illness among the troops and the disorder in the camp persuaded a second council of war to suspend offensive operations until the army was reinforced.

-The Army of the Centre went into winter quarters without attempting any further offensive operations and General Smyth requested leave to visit his family in Virginia.
-Three months later, without Smyth either resigning his commission or facing a court-martial, his name was dropped from the U.S. Army rolls by President James Madison.
+The Army of the Centre went into winter quarters without attempting another invasion.
+Smyth requested leave to visit his family in Virginia.
+Three months later, without Smyth resigning his commission or facing a court-martial, his name was dropped from the U.S. Army rolls by President James Madison.

-Unaware of the American intentions, the British and Canadians thought that King, Boerstler and Winder had been intended as the first wave of Smyth's invasion rather than as a preparatory raid.
-The Canadian press praised the "gallant achievement" of the defenders in apparently repulsing the Americans and singled out Bisshopp for particular congratulation.
-In his dispatch to Prevost, Major General Sir Roger Hale Sheaffe, the British commander in Upper Canada, wrote that "Lieut.-Colonel Bisshopp deserves high commendation for the spirit and activity he displayed, and great credit is due the officers and men who acted under his orders."
-Bisshopp was killed the following summer while leading the Raid On Newport.
+A United States Army Center of Military History account places Frenchman's Creek within the collapse of Smyth's Niagara offensive.
+It states that Smyth landed several detachments on November 28 to prepare the main landing, but then vacillated with the main force and ordered the army back into camp.
+After another cancellation on November 30, Smyth left the encampment, and by December 1812 U.S. Army operations along the Niagara frontier had ceased.